Vivek-95/ID3_Algorithm/README.md

 # ID3_Algorithm
-ID3 Algorithm implemented from scratch.
+ID3 Algorithm implemented from scratch on the preprocessed Ames Housing Dataset.